NOTE: This website is currently being updated.

 Since the system is not completely self-explanatory, you can find a manual here (unfortunately only available in German).

 If you have any questions or technical difficulties, please contact the Help-Center of the European Commission.

 From here on the indicated information is valid for students until the academic year 2021/22!

-The Erasmus + program enables you to improve your language skills through online language support (Online Linguisitc Support -OLS).
+Untill June 2022 the Erasmus + program enables you to further improve your language skills through online language support (Online Linguisitc Support -OLS).
 OLS is divided into two parts:

-1. Language assessment obligatory for all Erasmus + students before and after their stay abroad.
+1. Language assessment obligatory for all Erasmus + students before their stay abroad.

 You will receive the link to the language tests and courses from your outgoing coordinator.
 The following languages are currently available: Bulgarian, Czech, Danish, German, Greek, English, Spanish, Estonian, Finnish, French, Irish, Croatian, Hungarian, Italian, Lithuanian, Latvian, Maltese, Dutch, Polish, Portuguese, Romanian, Slovak , Slovenian, Swedish.

 More information about the language offer can be found in the following overview.

 Further information can be found on the OLS website and summarized in the following FAQ: